canvasxyz/canvas/packages/gossiplog/README.md

 ### Advanced authentication use cases

 Expressing an application's access control logic purely in terms of public keys and signatures can be challenging.
-The simplest case is one where a only a known fixed set of public keys are allowed to write to the log; at the very least, this generalizes all of Hypercore's use cases.
+The simplest case is one where a only a known fixed set of public keys are allowed to write to the log.
 Another simple case is for open-ended applications where end users have keypairs, and the application can access the private key and programmatically sign messages directly.

 A more complex case is one where the application doesn't have programmatic access to a private key, such as web3 apps where wallets require user confirmations for every signature (and only sign messages in particular formats).
 One approach here is to use sessions, a designated type of message payload that registers a temporary public key and carries an additional signature authorizing the public key to take actions on behalf of some other identity, like an on-chain address.
 This is implemented for Canvas apps for a variety of chains via the session signer interface.